 An argument of an applied type constructor only will need to be parenthesized when its arity is not null.
 A function always will need it (because it's a constructor with arity two).
 No other will thanks to the syntax of tuples and list types.
 They are already parenthesized in some way.

-the parenthesis are only needed when the left argument is a function type, since is infix and right-associative.
-For example, Maybe Float -> (Float -> Float)
+However if the type constructor is the arrow -> the parenthesis are only needed when the left argument is a function type, since is infix and right-associative.
+For example, Maybe Float -> (Float -> Float) does not need parenthesis (I put them to make clear the association order), but (Maybe Float -> Float) -> Float needs them.
+Let's define then a function that test if a type is functional.

 isFun :: Type -> Bool isFun (TFun _ _) = True isFun _ = False |

-To surround an expression with parenthesis we define the par
+To surround an expression with parenthesis we define the par function.

-par :: String -> String par str = concat ["(",str,")"] |
+par str = concat ["(",str,")"] |

-function.
-For expressions that must be parenthesized when needed we will use the variant printTypeIf
+It's time for our printType :: Type -> String function.
+For expressions that must be parenthesized when needed we will use the variant printTypeIf.
+It will put parenthesis when a test function holds.

 printTypeIf :: (Type -> Bool) -> Type -> String printTypeIf f t = (if f t then par else id) $ printType t |